Theatre Arts (THEA)

 THEA-336A Private Acting Lessons III 0-1 Credits

 This course provides private acting lessons for pairs of performers.
 The focus will be on scene work and monologues.
-Each level may be repeated twice for credit.
+Repeatable up to four times, up to (4) units.
 Lab fee.

 Terms Typically Offered: Fall.